Antonio C. Torres

-Antonio C. Torres, KGCR, (September 1, 1885-) founder and first Supreme Commander of the Order of the Knights of Rizal and first Filipino Chief of Police of the Manila Police Department in 1936.
+Sir Antonio C. Torres, KGCR, (born Antonio Torres y Vergara; September 1, 1885 – June 1, 1951) founder and first Supreme Commander of the Order of the Knights of Rizal and first Filipino Chief of Police of the Manila Police Department in 1936.

 Early life

 Torres was born on September 1, 1885, to the Hon.
 Florentino Torres and Doña Sabina Vergara, in Manila.
 His father was the first Filipino Attorney-General and one of the first Associate-Justices on the Supreme Court of the Philippines.
 His mother was from a wealthy Vergara family of Vergara Street Manila.

 Education

 In 1901, Torres graduated with a Bachelor of Arts from Ateneo de Manila.

 In 1902, Torres moved to the United States where he studied law and military science at Cornell University, in New York.
 In 1903, Torres transferred from Cornell to the National University School of Law, Washington, D.C.
 There he studied with Secretary Filemon Perez and Vicente Albert.
 He graduated with a Bachelor of Laws in 1905.
 At 20 years old he was one of the youngest of the graduating class.
 He returned to the Philippines the same year and was turned away from the bar examinations for being too young.